klidi/leaseweb-lucid/readme.md

 to me that RamModule has an identity.
 To me its an not a mutable object just like a ram module in real life.
 U can not change its size or type.
 Even in a business case where we would have an inventory of ram modules i still would not consider it as something with an identity.

+Price and RamModules are persisted as json in the db , and they are casted back and for ValueObject or collection to json and the other way around with a Casting class, find them inside app/Foundation/Casts

 Apart from this i have tried to encapsulate all invariants inside the appropriate object leaving almost nothing in the hands of the application layer.
 I am a big fan of behavioral, unbreakable and very granular(in relation to invariants) models instead of anemic models that have only getters and setters

+## Testing

+Testing follows the same structure as the app, I have added some unit tests for various jobs , but no feature tests.
+In total there is like 45 tests.
+It takes an awful amount of time to add tests coverage to 100% and it did not make sense to me to keep doing that.

 ## How to run